PMET-public/module-datainstall-graphql/README.md

   		}
 	}

 **cartRules**: Use to create the `cart_rules.json` file.
-Include the cart rule names or Ids you want to include in the export. `conditions_serialized` and `actions_serialized` will include the raw content, so any id substitutions will need to be done manually as outlined in the Data Installer documentation https://github.com/PMET-public/module-data-install#content-substitution.
+Include the cart rule names or Ids you want to include in the export.
 If you need a list of all cart rules, set the input to an empty string `identifiers: [""]`. `rule_id` is also available, but not necessary for a data pack

 	query{
 		cartRules(identifiers: ["1","2","3","4","5"]) {